Argentine National Anthem

-The Argentine National Anthem (Himno Nacional Argentino) was adopted as the sole official song of Argentina on 11 May 1813—three years after the May Revolution.
-Its lyrics were written by the Buenos Aires-born politician Vicente López y Planes and the music was composed by the Spanish musician Blas Parera.
+The Argentine National Anthem (Himno Nacional Argentino) was first adopted as the sole official song of the new de facto state led by Buenos Aires on 11 May 1813—three years after the May Revolution.
+The Buenos Aires-born politician Vicente López y Planes wrote the lyrics and the Catalan musician Blas Parera wrote the music.

-Some first, quite different, anthems were composed from 1810; a version was then introduced in 1813, which was used throughout the 19th century.
-What is now officially codified as the state's national anthem is shorter than the original composition and comprises only the first and last verses and the chorus of the 1813 "Patriotic March", omitting much emotional text about the struggle for independence from Spain ("with strong arms they tear to pieces the arrogant Iberian lion").
+Since the year of the Revolution (1810), Buenos Aires poets and musicians created a number of patriotic or national songs.
+However, they were not generally adopted, and felt into oblivion.
+A song commissioned in 1813, instead, became popular through the Argentine territory and beyond.
+After several revisions, this piece became the Argentine National Anthem.
+Since the late 19th century, only the first and last verses and the chorus of the 1813 "Patriotic March" are sung, omitting the emotional text about the struggle for independence from Spain.

 11 May is celebrated in Argentina as the Argentine National Anthem Day (Día del Himno Nacional Argentino).

-Etymology
+Designation

-The third Argentine national anthem was originally named "Marcha Patriótica" (Patriotic March), later renamed "Canción Patriótica Nacional" ("National Patriotic Song"), and then "Canción Patriótica" ("Patriotic Song").
-It has been called "Himno Nacional Argentino" since it was published with that name in 1847.
+The third Buenos Aires national song was originally named "Marcha Patriótica" (Patriotic March), later renamed "Canción Patriótica Nacional" ("National Patriotic Song"), and then "Canción Patriótica" ("Patriotic Song").
+The current designation, "Himno Nacional Argentino" (English: Argentine National Anthem) first appeared on a manuscript arrangement dated around 1848.